 What are the Odds of Getting a Hole in One?

 Making a hole in one is undoubtedly difficult.
 For pro golfers, the odds are stacked 3,000 to 1, while the odds of an average player making a hole in one jump to 12,000 to 1!
 One player making two holes in ones in the same round boasts a 67 million to 1 chance!
 While the odds are stacked against you, over 125,000 holes in ones are scored every year – so it is possible.
-Wondering how to get a hole in one?
+Wondering how to get a hole in one in golf?
 We hope these tips improve your luck!

 Pick your Perfect Day

 You may not realize it, but the weather can really impact the flight on your ball.
 Temperature and humidity can influence air resistance and drag.
 Warmer, saturated air will allow your shot to travel further, while a tailwind can send your ball yards ahead!
-When you’re getting ready to tee off, take into consideration the weather conditions and its impact on how to get a hole in one.
+When you’re getting ready to tee off, take into consideration the weather conditions and its impact on how to get a hole in one in golf.

 Play your Par Odds